-Upon notification by the CDE that the complainant or respondent has appealed the district's decision, the Superintendent or designee shall forward the following documents to the CDE: (5 CCR 4633)
+Upon notification by CDE that the district's decision has been appealed, the Superintendent or designee shall forward the following documents to CDE: (5 CCR 4633)

 - 1. A copy of the original complaint - 2.
-A copy of the written decision - 3.
-A summary of the nature and extent of the investigation conducted by the district, if not covered by the decision - 4.
+A copy of the written decision

+- 3. A summary of the nature and extent of the investigation conducted by the district, if not covered by the decision - 4.
 A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 5.
 A report of any action taken to resolve the complaint - 6.
-A copy of the district's uniform complaint procedures - 7.
-Other relevant information requested by the CDE approved: December 13, 2016 Delano, California
+A copy of the district's UCP - 7.
+Other relevant information requested by CDE approved: October 8, 2019 Delano, California